FixPlanet/FixPlanet.github.io/src/join-the-committee.md

 are:

 1. You (roughly[^agree]) agree with our [operating principles and core mission](https://github.com/FixPlanet/org#mission),
-2. You've bring a perspective, set of personal experiences, or local knowledge and expertise that isn't already well-covered by our [existing committee members](/committee.html).
+2. You bring a perspective, set of personal experiences, or local knowledge and expertise that isn't already well-covered by our [existing committee members](/committee.html).
 We value diversity, and would like this to be representing our committee,